Healing Pathways Medical Qigong

 Stage 4 - Balancing.
 This stage involves making sure one organ or one area of the body does not have too much energy from stage 3.
 It is like a safety check to not only balance each organ, but also to bring balance to the entire body.

-What a Treatment Entails
+What is included in a Treatment

 First step is to talk about what you are looking for in this treatment session.
 After this is discussed, you relax in whatever place is most comfortable for you.
 Being a distance treatment, it does not matter where you are, but best results are received when you are able to relax and be as receptive as possible.